djo/reverse_will_paginate/README.md

 # Example of the reverse pagination
 [![Build Status](https://secure.travis-ci.org/Djo/reverse_will_paginate.png "Build Status")](http://travis-ci.org/Djo/reverse_will_paginate)

-Many sites with pagination have a SEO problem.
-As you add new content to the site, more pages are created and the older content moves from page 1 to page 2 and so on.
-This produces issues related to things like page indexing and UX.
-This example shows you how to implement reverse pagination with [will_paginate](https://github.com/mislav/will_paginate) and float limit for the first (index) page.
-See [demo](http://reverse-will-paginate.heroku.com).
+With the standard pagination strategy on adding a new content you will have situation when the older content moves from page #1 to page #2 and so on.
+It leads to issues with SEO, indexing and UX.
+This example shows you how to implement reverse pagination with [will_paginate](https://github.com/mislav/will_paginate) and floating limit for the first (index) page to avoid such issues.

 ## How it looks